What platforms does my Zeega work on?

 You can also upload your own photos by clicking “Upload.”
 And you also add any image you find by copy/pasting the URL into the field under “Upload.”

 How does Zeega cite media I use?

 We automatically generate citations for the media you use in your Zeega, abiding by the proper terms of service of media providers like Giphy, SoundCloud, Flickr and Tumblr.
 When Zeegas are played, they are always livestreaming media from these sources (none of the media is ever copied).
 You’ll notice in the bottom-right of every Zeega that you watch, there are icons.
 When you click on these, they take you back to the original source.

 How do I share my Zeega?

 To get your Zeega out into the world, simply click “Share” in the upper-right and you’ll get options for sharing directly via Tumblr, Twitter or Facebook.
 You can also email a link to your Zeega or embed the Zeega on any page w/ our simple embed widget.
-To see an embedded Zeega in action, check out Alexis Madrigal’s recent Atlantic post on a rare, space age audio gem.
+To see an embedded Zeega in action, check out Lizzy Acker’s Daft Punk dance, dance, dance on embedded on KQED’s Pop.

 You’re always free to further edit your Zeega as necessary.
 Simply press the “Share” button anytime you’d like to make your changes live.

 First, try these steps: